 Because these are criminal offences, we don't investigate these situations.
 The Australian Federal Police will conduct these kinds of criminal investigations.
 However, if we identify these situations in the course of our work we will refer them to the Australian Federal Police.

 It is a requirement that employers and unions or employer organisations that are bargaining representatives for a proposed enterprise agreement, disclose certain financial benefits that they (or certain related parties), will (or could) get because of a term of the proposed agreement.

 The disclosure must be set out in a document with details of the relevant financial benefit (a 'disclosure document').
 Where an organisation is making this disclosure they must give the document to the employer(s), who must also give it to the relevant employees.
 Where an employer is making the disclosure they must give it to the employees who will be covered by the enterprise agreement.

-The Fair Work Amendment (Corrupting Benefits) Regulations 2017 provide specific information about how a disclosure document should be set out and what information needs to be included in it.
+The Fair Work Regulations 2009 provide specific information about how a disclosure document should be set out and what information needs to be included in it.

 These disclosure requirements are civil remedy provisions.
 That means that we can investigate potential breaches of these provisions.
 A person who breaches these rules can be ordered by a court to pay fines of up to $12 600.

 Read more, download fact sheets and watch their webinars on the Registered Organisations Commission’s Corrupting Benefits page .
 You can also call their Corrupting Benefits Hotline on 02 9246 0555.

 Want to save this information for later?